 Baltic cruises offer you the chance to discover some of the most culturally-rich cities in Europe as well as the opportunity to take in some of the breath-taking beauty of the Baltic landscape - either watching from the cruise ship’s deck or on the variety of exciting shore excursions available during your .

 Scandinavia & Russia from the UK

-Copenhagen, Denmark, is a popular destination for shore excursions and has a wealth of fantastic architectural treasures to explore, with many buildings boasting royal connections.
-Major attractions include the Little Mermaid Statue, Christianborg Palace, home to the Danish Royal Family until the late 18th century, Amalienborg Palace, the home of Queen Margrethe II, and Rosenborg Castle, built by King Christian IV in the 17th century and the home of the Danish crown jewels.
+Copenhagen, Denmark, is a popular destination for shore excursions as the city has a wealth of fantastic architectural treasures to explore, with many buildings boasting royal connections.
+Major Copenhagen attractions include the Little Mermaid Statue, Christiansborg Palace, home to the Danish Royal Family until the late 18th Century, Amalienborg Palace, the home of Queen Margrethe II, and Rosenborg Castle, built by King Christian IV in the 17th Century and the home of the Danish Crown Jewels.

 As your Baltic cruise passes through Latvia, discover a rich variety of historical and cultural attractions in Latvian capital city, Riga and explore the oldest parts of the city.
 Highlights of shore excursions here include Riga Castle, the official residence of Latvia’s President which dates back to the 14th Century, and the Dome Cathedral.
 The cathedral features a variety of architectural styles that reflect changing cultural influences throughout the city’s history and houses an elaborate organ that is comprised of more than 6,000 pipes.